logzio/logz-docs/_source/user-guide/log-shipping/shipping-methods/server-app--iis.md

     </Route>
     ```

-2. Restart NXLog using the Services tool.
+2. Start or restart NXLog using Windows Services Manager.

 3. Confirm you're shipping logs by opening an IIS-hosted webpage in your browser.
-Give your logs a minute to get from your system to ours, and then open [Kibana](https://app.logz.io/#/dashboard/kibana).
+Give your logs a few minutes to get from your system to ours, and then open [Kibana](https://app.logz.io/#/dashboard/kibana).

     If you still don't see your logs, see [log shipping troubleshooting]({{site.baseurl}}/user-guide/log-shipping/log-shipping-troubleshooting.html).